TKShade/TKShade/README.md

 - ⚡ Fun fact: ...
 -->
 I want to become a software engineer.
 I was enrolled at a university where I studied software development but didn't feel like I was learning enough.
 That is why I'm now embarking on a self education journey.
-In about six months, starting from April first, I plan on being able to apply for a junior software engineering job.
+In about six months, starting from June, I plan on being able to apply for a junior software engineering job.

 ### Tentative plan: